Predoctoral Psychology Residency Application Information

 Eligibility

-In addition, each of our five Tracks has individualized minimum application criteria.
-Interested applicants should review the Track descriptions for more details of the minimal credentials required.
+In addition, each of our four Tracks has individualized minimum application criteria.
+Interested applicants should review the Track descriptions below for more details of the minimal credentials required.

-It is preferable that applicants have also proposed their doctoral thesis, collected and analyzed their data, completed a draft of their thesis, and, whenever possible, have successfully defended their doctoral thesis prior to beginning the predoctoral residency year.
+Although proposal of the doctoral thesis is required, it is preferable that applicants have also collected and analyzed their data, completed a draft of their thesis, and, whenever possible, have successfully defended their doctoral thesis prior to beginning the predoctoral residency year.
 Preference will be given to applicants who have defended their proposal and collected their data by the time of their application.

 Given that the primary language spoken by supervisors in the Consortium is English, and the language of training and of most services provided by psychologists within the Consortium is English, residents will be expected to perform clinical services and be supervised in English.
 As such, applicants should be proficient enough in oral and written English to perform all necessary clinical and training experiences in English.
 On occasion, some sites or supervisors may see clients whose primary language is not English.
 Under these circumstances there may be opportunities to conduct clinical work in a language other than English.
 For this to occur, the resident’s supervisor must ensure this is appropriate for the client, the resident must be deemed competent to conduct clinical work in this language (i.e., is a native speaker, or is interviewed by a bilingual staff member or member of the Consortium), and arrangements must be made for appropriate supervision.
 Proficiency in more than one language, therefore, may be an asset.

-To be considered for the Child/Adolescent Track, resident applicants must have the following credentials:
+To be considered for the Child/Adolescent Track, resident applicants must meet the general minimum criteria described above, and must also have the following credentials by the application deadline:

 • Course work at the graduate and/or undergraduate level in (a) child or lifespan development (or both), and (b) child psychopathology, assessment, and intervention,

 • A minimum of 75 face-to-face hours of child and/or adolescent therapeutic experience.
-This includes individual therapy with adolescent, school-aged, and pre-school aged children, group counseling for adolescents and/or children, career counselling for adolescents, family therapy and time spent in school counseling interventions, and
+This includes individual therapy with adolescent, school-aged, and pre-school aged children, group counselling for adolescents and/or children, career counselling for adolescents, family therapy and time spent in school counselling interventions, and

-• A minimum of five child and/or adolescent integrated psychological reports.
+• A minimum of ten (10) child and/or adolescent integrated psychological reports.

-To be considered for the Adult Mental Health Track, applicants must have the following credentials:
+To be considered for the Adult Mental Health Track, applicants must meet the general minimum criteria described above, and it is recommended that competitive applicants also have the following credentials by the application deadline:

 • A minimum of 600 hours of direct mental health assessment, intervention, consultation, and supervision practicum experience, as assessed by summing face-to-face intervention and assessment hours (doctoral and master's level) and supervision hours stated in the APPI,